jamatarmusic/GENajam/README.md

 Check out the SMSPower page to see all the algorithms.

 **Feedback** - Feedback is only enabled on OP1, so if that operator is turned down, you won't hear anything happening.
 I find that OP1 has to be at near max volume (120 or above) for full effect to be heard.
+By using Algorithm 7, you can turn all OPs down to 0 except for OP1 and turn up feedback for a rare Mega Drive saw wave.
+Pushing Feedback to high can result in a kind of white noise distortion.

 **Pan** - The YM2612 only supports hard left, hard right and center pan.
 Moving the knob all the way left mutes the sound.